-- The crime occurred in Pennsylvania. - The crime was reported to the proper authorities within 72 hours. - A claim must be filed no later than two years after the discovery of the occurrence of a crime.
-(Exception for Child Victims-See Below) - The minimum loss requirements are met. - The victim cooperates with law enforcement, VCAP and the prosecution of the offender. - The victim did not participate in illegal activity that caused his/her injuries. - An eligible crime was committed.
+- The crime occurred in Pennsylvania. - For crimes occurring prior to 9/8/2022, the crime was reported to the proper authorities within 72 hours. - For crimes occurring on or after 9/8/2022, the crime was promptly reported to the proper authorities. - For crimes occurring prior to 9/8/2022, a claim must be filed no later than two years after the discovery of the occurrence of a crime.
+(Exception for Child Victims-See Below) - For crimes occurring on or after 9/8/2022, a claim must be filed no later than 5 years after the discovery of the occurrence of a crime. (good cause exceptions apply 0 see below) - The minimum loss requirements are met. - The victim cooperates with law enforcement, VCAP and the prosecution of the offender. - An eligible crime was committed.